-GOV 606 Social, Political and Theological Implications of Technology (3)

-GOV 662 Introduction to Cybersecurity Policy/Affairs (3)

-M.A. in National Security Studies with a concentration in Homeland Security

-The Homeland Security concentration is of interest to military personnel, intelligence officials, homeland security experts and state and local law enforcement agencies and government personnel.
+- GOV 601 International Relations and Cyber Politics (3) - GOV 606 Social, Political and Theological Implications of Technology (3) - GOV 608 Public Information Systems Management (3) - GOV 609 Critical Infrastructure Protection and Resilience (3) - GOV 662 Cybersecurity Policy & Affairs (3) M.A. in National Security Studies with a concentration in Homeland Security The Homeland Security concentration is of interest to military personnel, intelligence officials, homeland security experts and state and local law enforcement agencies and government personnel.
 Coursework focuses on threats, vulnerabilities and security issues such as domestic terrorism, natural disasters, and cybersecurity with a focus on planning, prevention and response.
 Select four (4) courses from the list below: